grayhatdevelopers/react-page-markdown-plugin/README.md

 # react-page-markdown-plugin
-The react-page-markdown-plugin allows one to render markdown in a react page.
-The react-page-markdown-plugin renders all the markdown features we need for creating README files, for example, headings, lists and images etc.
+This Markdown plugin allows one to render markdown in a ReactPage component.
+It uses the [react-markdown library](https://www.npmjs.com/package/react-markdown) to render user-inputted markdown, basic and advanced, on-the-fly.

+## What is Markdown, even?
+It is a format which allows a user to easily define headings, lists and images etc, right through simple syntax.
+This README is written in Markdown too!

 ## Installation

 using npm
 ```
-$ npm install
+npm install
 ```
 or using yarn

 ```
-$ yarn add
+yarn add
 ```

 ## Instantiation
-Define the react-page-markdown-plugin as part of the cellPlugins list.
+Define the ```react-page-markdown-plugin``` as part of the cellPlugins list.
 ```
+import Markdown from './testing.tsx';

 const cellPlugins = [
 ... // Other cell plugins as usual
 Markdown
 ];